rconforti97/ITCS5156-Project/README.md

 ###### Week 5:
 I completed my presentation, my final report, and final touches on the code.
 I really wanted to go back and reduce the redundancy in my methods that I knew was there.
 So, clearing up by simply removing double calls and for if loops in the code when single calls were only needed for the binary dataset.

-# How to run the project
-Open up andaconda, and run the project line by line waiting for each cell to populate.
-I seperated each into their own juypter notebook to make it a bit more readable

 # Citation:
 Gope, Birjit, et al. "Handwritten Digits Identification using Mnist Database Via	Machine	Learning Models."
 IOP Conference Series.Materials Science and	Engineering, vol. 1022, no. 1, 2021.
 ProQuest, https://www.proquest.com/scholarly-journals/handwritten-digitsidentification-using-mnist/docview/2601103602/se-2,	doi:http://dx.doi.org/10.1088/1757-899X/1022/1/012108